rssbotd/otpcr/README.rst

 written response where king
-netherlands confirmed taking note of “what i have written”, namely proof  that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental
+netherlands confirmed taking note of “what i have written”, namely proof  that medicine he uses in treatment laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental